BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/export-location.md

 Only checked/enabled formats use their custom location.
 Any format without an extension-specific override continues to use the main **Export Location**.

 > [!NOTE]
-> When activity tracking is enabled, the task log records that PDMPublisher is using a customized path for formats that have an extension-specific location enabled.
-This helps confirm which path was selected on the machine that launched the task.
+> The PDM task activity log and the SOLIDWORKS add-in **Logs** tab identify customized paths used by extension-specific locations.

 > [!WARNING]
 > Do not end the export location or extension-specific location with a trailing backslash.